Affinity Publisher offers several ways of choosing colors for your design.

 On the Swatches panel (or pop-up Swatches panel), from the category pop-up menu, select your preferred PANTONE palette.

-To display the PANTONE® Color name and number, go to the Swatches panel's Panel Preferences menu and select Show as List.
+To display the PANTONE® Color name and number, go to the Swatches panel's Panel Preferences menu and select Appearance > Show as List.
+Alternatively, you can select a category from the Swatches panel (for example, PANTONE + Solid Coated-V2) and use the search window to locate a specific color within that category.

 Printing to PDF will allow you to include printer marks, including registration marks assigned with registration black (100%C:100%M:100%Y:100%K).
 However, you can add this registration color as a swatch that can be assigned to an object on the page, creating an on-page registration mark.